js-bits/timeout/README.md

 # Promise-based timeout

 A convenient, promise-based way to work with timeouts.
-It's useful to track asynchronous operations (AJAX requests for instance) latency.
+It's useful to track asynchronous operations (HTTP requests for instance) latency.

 ## Installation